realmicu/minetest-micupack/README.md

     only decorational purposes.
     Code and models are imported from Minetest Game default torch (torch.lua) - see source file for details.

+  - **Biogas Tank**

+    Dedicated storage for Biogas units.
+A convenient replacement for standard and Techpack chests when it comes to stockpiling Biogas.

+    Gas tank comes in 3 sizes:
+    - Small - 2 stacks
+    - Medium - 32 stacks (standard Chest equivalent)
+    - Large - 72 stacks (Tubelib HighPerf Chest equivalent)

+    Features:
+    - Biogas-only inventory
+    - Tubelib I/O compatibility
+    - real-time 3-level color visual fill indicator on device box
+    - up-to-date capacity information in infotext (displayed when looking at the tank)
+    - support for Tubelib stack pulling (can be paired with HighPerf Pusher)
+    - not a machine, so no aging and no defects
+    - support for standard SaferLua storage status query ("empty"/"loaded"/"full")
+    - no node timer (capacity information and visual status updated only when node inventory is modified)

+    Supported SaferLua functions:

+    - $get_status(...)

   Future plans - see TODO file.